Configure Windows diagnostic data in your organization

 Diagnostic data gives users a voice

-For example, in an earlier version of Windows 10 there was a version of a video driver that was crashing on some devices running Windows 10, causing the device to reboot.
+For example, in an earlier version of Windows 10 there was a version of a video driver that was crashing on some devices, causing the device to restart.
 We detected the problem in our diagnostic data, and immediately contacted the third-party developer who builds the video driver.
 Working with the developer, we provided an updated driver to Windows Insiders within 24 hours.
-Based on diagnostic data from the Windows Insiders’ devices, we were able to validate the new version of the video driver, and rolled it out to the broad public as an update the next day.
+Based on diagnostic data from the Windows Insiders’ devices, we were able to validate the new version of the video driver and rolled it out to the broad public as an update the next day.
 Diagnostic data helped us find, fix, and resolve this problem in just 48 hours, providing a better user experience and reducing costly support calls.

 Improve end-user productivity

 Windows diagnostic data also helps Microsoft better understand how customers use (or do not use) the operating system’s features and related services.
 The insights we gain from this data helps us prioritize our engineering effort to directly impact our customers’ experiences.
 These examples show how the use of diagnostic data enables Microsoft to build or enhance features which can help organizations increase employee productivity while lowering help desk calls.